 Gauging the popularity of these two martial arts can be a tricky thing without relying on anecdotal evidence.
 Many organizations that accrue these kinds of statistics stand to gain from touting their respective sport as the most popular.

 Judo, in particular, finds itself in an interesting position.
-Although Judo predates Brazilian Jiu Jitsu and is an Olympic event, you might find it difficult to find a gym or academy that is dedicated solely to its practice.
+Although Judo predates Brazilian Jiu Jitsu and is an Olympic event, you might find it difficult to find a gym or academy that is dedicated solely to its practice in the United States.
 However, Judo still has a dedicated following of athletes in certain hotspots around the world.

 In America, however, Judo was, and is, considered to be more niche than its grappling counterparts.
 Gary Goltz, President of the US Judo Association, explained the phenomenon in an interview with Blackbelt Mag.